ai/keyux/README.md

 ## Focus Groups

-### Menu

 Using only <kbd>Tab</kbd> for navigation is not very useful.
 User may need to press it too many times to get to their button (also non-screen-reader users don’t have quick navigation).

+### Menu

-To reduce Tab-list you can group some related things (tabs or website’s menu) into [`role="menu"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/menu_role) with arrow navigation.
+To reduce Tab-list you can group website’s menu into [`role="menu"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/menu_role) with arrow navigation.